-12. (a) The Fund is not required to adhere to the investment limits outlined here when exercising subscription rights that are linked to securities or money market instruments which form part of the net assets.
-Irrespective of the obligation to adhere to the principle of risk diversification, the Fund may deviate from B(1)-(9) and (11) for a period of six months after it is officially listed and after another UCITS is absorbed.
+12. (a) The Fund is not required to adhere to the investment limits outlined here when exercising subscription rights linked to securities or money market instruments which form part of the net assets.
+Irrespective of its obligation to adhere to the principle of risk diversification, the Fund may deviate from B.1-9 and 11 during a period of six months after it is officially listed and after another UCITS is absorbed.